fenago/pytest-quick-start-guide/testing-with-pytest/Lab_4.md

 ```

 Since the name unnecessary_math is long, we decide to use um instead by using
-importunnecessary_mathas um in the top docstring.
+import unnecessary_math as um in the top docstring.
 The code in the docstrings of
 the functions doesn’t include the import statement, but continue with the um
 convention.
-The problem is that pytest treats each docstring with code as a
-different test.
-The import in the top docstring will allow the first part to pass,
-but the code in the docstrings of the functions will fail:

-pytest usually captures the output 16

 ##### Step 18